CortexIntelligentAutomation/docs/content/en/docs/2025.3/Reference/Glossary/p-t.md

 For more information see [What is Service Fabric?][]

+### Service Fabric Explorer

+Service Fabric Explorer is an open source tool developed by Microsoft used to inspect and manage service fabric clusters.

+For more information see [Visualise your cluster with Service Fabric Explorer][].

 ### Single

 A [data type][] that represents a fractional, or very large or small number from `-3.402823e+38` through `3.402823e+38`.